Cockroach Biology & Life Cycle Explained

 During these vulnerable molting periods, the nymphs seek dark, protected spaces while their new soft shells harden and darken from their initial pale white color.

 Their survival depends heavily on finding suitable conditions, as the molting process leaves them defenseless and requires significant energy, making proper temperature, humidity, and nutrition essential to their development.
+For homeowners, identifying these vulnerable stages through a proper inspection is the best time to apply targeted treatments.

 Molting Process and Timing